Grade 12 Football 2024

 We can also have Girls born in 2011, who require a WaiBOP dispensation to play down a grade.

 Depending on numbers, there may be the possibility for 2012 born players to be involved.
 Please indicate interest, and depending on the numbers/makeup of the squad may be invited to join the pre season training.

 What is the cost?

-The team pays the same Junior Subs as the other Grade 12 players in the club (fees in 2022 were $95 and have yet to be set for 2023), however, please keep in mind the cost of travel for away games.
+Fees for 2024 are yet to be set, however this year will include off field kit.
+Please keep in mind the cost of travel for away games.
 Keeping football affordable is something that Taupo AFC strives for.